Yoska393/rrda/README.md

 - rrda/script_rrda:  Scripts and my own functions used in our article.
 - rrda/RDAdata:  Application data used in our article.
+- rrda/src:  Source code for the package ``rrda''

 ## 🛠 Installation

-You can install the package from CRAN
+You can install the package from CRAN.

 ```r
 install.packages("rrda")
 ```

 ## 💡 Tutorial